NCIP/lexevs/lbPackager/files/readme-lexbio.txt

 ===============================================================================
 Overview
 ===============================================================================
-Provides materials created by Mayo Clinic Division of Biomedical Informatics in fulfillment of the LexGrid Vocabulary Services for NCBO� (LexBIO) project.
+Provides materials created by Mayo Clinic in fulfillment of the LexGrid Vocabulary Services for NCBO� (LexBIO) project.

 This product incorporates code and other materials developed for the LexGrid Vocabulary Services for caBIG� (LexBIG) project.
 The LexBIG service layer, as